bufbuild-ru/docs/docs/reference/descriptors/index.md

 The `*protogen.Plugin` passed to your function indicates the source files for which code should be generated.
 These are in the form of [`protogen.File`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#File) values.
 This type is a wrapper around a `protoreflect.FileDescriptor`.
 It provides a parallel structure, for accessing other wrapped descriptors (such as [`protogen.Message`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Message) and [`protogen.Service`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Service)).
 These provide additional metadata about each element to aid with generating Go code.The `*protogen.Plugin` also provides a [`NewGeneratedFile`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#Plugin.NewGeneratedFile) method for creating output files.
 The [`*GeneratedFile`](https://pkg.go.dev/google.golang.org/protobuf/compiler/protogen#GeneratedFile) type implements `io.Writer`, for writing generated code contents, but also has several other functions to aid in the generation of Go code.

+::: tip Note
-::: tip The Go runtime library _doesn't support insertion points._ Also note that you must use this method to create output — creating files directly on the file system isn't allowed.
+The Go runtime library _doesn't support insertion points._ Also note that you must use this method to create output — creating files directly on the file system isn't allowed.
 :::

 #### TypeScript / JavaScript

+::: tip Note
-::: tip [Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.
+[Protobuf-ES](https://github.com/bufbuild/protobuf-es) is the ECMAScript implementation of Protobuf, created by Buf.
 :::

 The `@bufbuild/protoplugin` package provides a framework for ECMAScript code generation plugins.
 You create a plugin with the `createEcmaScriptPlugin` function and provide a function for the `generateTs` property.
 This function receives a `Schema`, which provides descriptors for files to generate in `Schema.files`.To generate a file, call `Schema.generateFile`.
 The returned object provides several methods to add code to the file.
 The `runNodeJs` function runs the plugin with stdin and stdout on Node.js.